2020PB/police-brutality/reports/Oregon.md

 The Police try to break up the peaceful protest by resorting to hitting individuals with batons.

-tags: beat, strike, baton, protestor
+tags: beat, strike, baton, protester

 id: or-portland-1